On computational properties of Cauchy problems generated by accretive operators: Logical aspects of the above results

 Regarding uniformly smooth spaces, we focus on the dual characterization of such spaces via the requirement of a single-valued duality map $J$ which is norm-to-norm uniformly continuous on bounded subsets.

-As becomes clear through inspection of the analyses presented above, they actually `only' require a function $J:X\to X^*$ which selects a specific point from the duality set.
+As becomes clear through inspection of the analyses presented above, they actually `only' require a function $J:X\to X^*$ which selects some point from the duality set and satisfies the following properties: \begin{enumerate} \item $\langle y-Px,J(x-Px)\rangle\leq 0$ for all $x\in X$ and all $y\in A^{-1}0$; \item $\langle u-v,J(x-y)\rangle\geq 0$ for all $(x,u),(y,v)\in A$. \end{enumerate} Both properties are satisfied for the unique selection if $X$ is uniformly smooth and $A$ is m-accretive with $A^{-1}0\neq\emptyset$ and where a selection $P$ of the projection onto that set exists as above.
+But, actually, \emph{any} such selection suffices which is in particular suggested by the proof-theoretic perspective.

 In that way, our situation is similar to that of \cite{KL2012} where the authors introduced a proof-theoretic treatment of such duality selection maps in the context of the general framework introduced in \cite{GeK2008,Koh2005} and we in the following build on this treatment (and in that way strongly rely on the background and notation of \cite{KL2012}) to provide further extensions of the above system to deal with these objects associated with the duality mapping.

-Concretely, the applications considered here rely on the existence of a certain specific selection functional for the set-valued duality mapping with additional properties.
-Namely, the two properties required of the selection $J$ above are \begin{enumerate} \item $\langle y-Px,J(x-Px)\rangle\leq 0$ for all $x\in X$ and all $y\in A^{-1}0$; \item $\langle u-v,J(x-y)\rangle\geq 0$ for all $(x,u),(y,v)\in A$. \end{enumerate} Both properties are satisfied for the unique selection if $X$ is uniformly smooth and $A$ is m-accretive with $A^{-1}0\neq\emptyset$ and where a selection $P$ of the projection onto that set exists as above.
-But, actually, \emph{any} such selection suffices which is in particular suggested by the proof theoretic perspective.